Akhilesh64/ResUnet-a/README.md

 # ResUnet-a

-This repository contains implementation of the paper "ResUNet-a: a deep learning framework for semantic segmentation of remotely sensed data" in TensorFlow for the detection of plot boundaries specfically.
+This repository contains implementation of the paper "ResUNet-a: a deep learning framework for semantic segmentation of remotely sensed data" in TensorFlow for the detection of plot boundaries specifically.

 ## Usage